Subscribe to the Sound Advice podcast

 I didn’t think it was serious, so I was thinking, “yeah, yeah, yeah.”
 But I took her card anyway.
 And then, a few months down the line, I’d won the award, and all this madness was happening to me.

 All these food producers wanted to talk to me.
 I dug out her card which, thank goodness, I hadn’t thrown away.
-I called her, and I said, “Christina, help me.”
+I called her, and I said, “Kristina, help me.”

 She helped me write my first grant applications because she said that’s what I needed to do first.